-Svetlana Borodina is a postdoctoral research scholar at the Harriman Institute at Columbia University.
-She studies cultures and the politics of disability inclusion in Russia.
+Currently, Svetlana Borodina is a senior UX researcher at US Bank where she uses qualitative research methods to generate insights that inform product and strategy development.
+Previously, she was a postdoctoral research scholar at the Harriman Institute at Columbia University.
+Her academic research focused on cultures and politics of disability inclusion in Russia.
 Her ethnographic work explores the technologies through which bodily and mental differences become folded into the production of postsocialist forms of citizenship and relationality for abled and disabled individuals alike.

 Listen to an audio recording of this piece read by Svetlana Borodina Only today, an unremarkable Friday morning in March 2022 (the day when I was writing this text), my participation has been requested at least eight times.
 On my way to work, as I was running down the stairs to catch a train, through the sound of music coming from my headphones I caught, “Please make sure to vote!”
 This was followed by a faint addition: “if you are a voter.”
 As I purchased coffee in a corner shop right outside the subway, the screen solicited my participation in their customer satisfaction survey: “What can we improve?”
 At work, as I sat down and opened my email, I saw that the NYC Parks and Rec Department had sent out a new batch of volunteering opportunities; a colleague had sent an invitation to participate in a round table next month; (read more...)